andyyao95/walkr/paper.md

 to Ax = b and the N-simplex.
 The intersection of these two spaces is a non-negative convex polytope.
-The R package walkr samples from this intersection using two Monte-Carlo Markov Chain (MCMC) methods: hit-and-run and Dikin walk.
-Walkr also provide tools to examine sample quality.
+The R package walkr samples from this intersection using two Monte-Carlo Markov Chain (MCMC) methods: hit-and-run [@kannan] and Dikin walk [@vempala].
+Walkr also provide tools to examine sample quality [@shinystan].

-MCMC sampling is of great interest in applied statistics, as it is a common approach to sample data drawn from a theoretical distribution.
+MCMC sampling is of great interest in applied statistics, as it is a common approach to sample data drawn from a theoretical distribution [@gelman].
 In application, walkr will be a powerful tool for estimating expectations for Bayesian statistics.
 The walkr package will also be found useful by users who are interested in generating random weight vectors in high dimensions given specific constraints.